-Two words can perfectly describe Millionaire Rotisserie Chicken Salad from the August issue of Every Day with Rachael Ray: quick and easy.
+Two words can perfectly describe the Millionaire Rotisserie Chicken Salad from the August issue of Every Day with Rachael Ray: quick and easy.
 I try not to use those terms that often to describe Rachael Ray’s recipes, since most of them are pretty quick and easy, usually taking me no more than 45 minutes.
 However, with the help of my sous chef husband (who sliced the chicken and stirred the pan), this entire recipe took about 10 minutes.
 Seriously.

-- 3 tablespoons vegetable oil
+- 3 tablespoons oil

-- 4 scallions, thinly sliced on an angle
+- 4 scallions, diagonally sliced

-- One 2-inch piece ginger, grated
+- 1 (2-inch) piece ginger, grated

-- 2 large cloves garlic, grated
+- 2 large garlic cloves, grated

 - ½ teaspoon coarse black pepper